tamannamalik09/Terminal-Escape-Room/README.md

 ## About

-You wake up trapped inside a mysterious haunted house.
+You wake up trapped inside a mysterious house.
 Explore different rooms, collect items, uncover clues, solve puzzles, and find a way to escape before it's too late.

 This project is being developed as a learning project to practice C programming, problem-solving, and project structuring.